zackstout/Footprint-Extended/README.md

 ## Next Steps:

+### Top priority:
+- [x] Lock out submit button until have chosen metric/non, submitted org name, and submitted a file.
+- [x] Click on top header takes you back home.
+- [x] "Check out our impact."
+"Now try it for your organization."
+"Carbon footprint" => "footprint"
+- [x] Let user know CSV has uploaded (bar?).
+(Cursor still annoying).
+  - [x] Times two (turned out to be harder than anticipated to finagle the `ng-model` and clean up UI.
+Also can't make the "download template" links stack, and the Month and Year are invisible now...)
+- [x] Have user's own FP data pop up next to the upload.
+  - [ ] Really not sure why chart is so small...
+- [x] Say "country: " on upload modal.
+Generally clean up UI for footprint and project uploads.
+- [x] New month does not show up after uploading immediately.
+This was a trickier issue -- had to emit from one controller to another (couldn't see how to do it with a service).
+Had to add some promises as well to ensure order was correct.
+There is still an issue, because it seems injecting the scope causes things (like getProjectFootprints) to run before they should.
+Uh oh, bigger issue, now will only let me click on upload project ONCE. (or use the nav in general).
+- [x] Fixed that mess with an Observer in the service.
+Nice.
+Ughhh no the nav bar is still broken.
+All right, had to remove `$scope: scope` -- and again, it didn't work the first time....But now seems to?
+- [ ] Make delete button easier to read.
+- [ ] User's info over time line chart buggy.
+- [ ] Popup FAQ like on footprintproject.io site.
+- [ ] Implement forgot password.
+- [ ] Still need confirmation alerts.
+- [ ] Give diesel higher priority in CSV.
+- [ ] Make sure line chart of FP's footprint does not disappear on Trial Upload.
+- [ ] When user submits new project, go to that screen immediately.
+- [ ] Add total to donut chart.
+- [ ] Issue discovered: Project is added to DB if it has no types, but will NOT show up in our query for all of a user's projects.
+Easiest fix is validate for a type, which we probably want anyway.

 ### High-priority:
-- [ ] Non-metric CSV is not correct. (will be easy to fix when adding in Excel versions.)
+- [ ] Non-metric CSV is not correct. (just get rid of dates columns?)
-- [ ] Do not show options for chart query unless it contains data.
+- [ ] Do not show options for chart query unless it contains data -- don't even display it as an option in the dropdown.
+(Alert user if there is no data (i.e. identify all of those errors -- "cannot read property plane of undefined", for example))?
-- [ ] Disallow user from entering two projects of same name (creates `md-duplicate` error)
+- [ ] Disallow user from entering two projects of same name (creates `md-duplicate` error) -- ask if they instead want to view that project.
-- [ ] Alert user if there is no data (i.e. identify all of those errors -- "cannot read property plane of undefined", for example)
-- [ ] Wait, I messed up the countries display for each project: it's not showing the right country.
+- [ ] Disallow user from entering two footprints of the same month for one project.
-- [ ] Set up Admin page to look better.
+- [ ] Set up Admin page to display all relevant data.
-- [ ] Make sure to update `databasesetup.sql` file to reflect changes to db structure.
+- [ ] Update `databasesetup.sql` file to reflect changes to db structure.
+(Shit I forgot what they were...)

 ### Bugs:
 - [ ] I don't think size of solar grid is appropriately sensitive to overspec/dayPower.